Fighting, payment problems disrupt Libya's food imports

 “Ship owners are wary of bringing their vessels into Libyan ports now and there do not appear to be many large, direct shipments of late especially for white sugar,” a second European trade source said.

-Trade sources said some Libyan buyers were bringing cargoes of goods, including wheat and sugar, by land across neighboring borders from Tunisia and Egypt.
+Trade sources said some Libyan buyers were bringing cargoes of goods, including wheat and sugar, by land across neighbouring borders from Tunisia and Egypt.

 “It’s not ideal and the costs are large,” the second European trade source said.
 “If the truck gets hijacked, at least it’s not the same as losing a whole ship with goods inside Libya.”